 For information about English language requirements and your visa application, please contact the Department of Home Affairs.

-Skills assessments for the OSAP are conducted by TRA-approved RTOs.
-The RTO you select will advise you about the documentation that must be provided and will take into consideration all the necessary information and evidence that you provided when conducting an assessment.
+Skills assessments are conducted by TRA-approved Registered Training Organisations (RTOs), the RTO you select will take into consideration all the necessary information and evidence that you have provided.